Skip to content

 Exercise 1: Convert Raw Pointers to Smart Pointers

-Rewrite the following code using smart pointers: use unique_ptr for individual objects, and shared_ptr for shared objects.
+Rewrite the following code using smart pointers: use unique_ptr for single objects, and shared_ptr for shared objects.

 cpp